shawes5/ithaca_guide/content/to_from_ith.md

 >
 >
 > **Car Rentals from Ithaca Airport:**
->
->   - Hertz
->   - Avis
+>   - <span style="color: yellow;">[Hertz](https://www.hertz.com/us/en/location/unitedstates/newyork/ithaca)</span>
+>     - Lowest young renter fee in Ithaca at just $19 per day for renters between 18 and 24.
+>     - Beyond the Dream Car collection, Prestige collection, and the Adrenaline Collection, under 25 renters have access to any car in Hertz's fleet.
->   - Budget
+>   - <span style="color: red;">[Avis](https://www.avis.com/en/locations/us/ny/ithaca/ith)</span>
+>     - Underage surcharge of $84 per day for renters age 18-20, and an underage surcharge of $35 per day for renters age 21-24.
->   -
+>   - <span style="color: orange;">[Budget](https://www.budget.com/en/locations/us/ny/ithaca/ith)</span>
+>     - Same as Avis, the 18-20 year old surcharge is $84 per day, and $35 per day for renters age 21-24.

 > **[Syracuse Hancock International Airport](https://syrairport.org/)**

 {{< map2 >}}

 > Syracuse Airport is about a 1 hr 20 minute drive from Ithaca which usually has light traffic.
-There are plenty more flight destinations available at this airport compared to Ithaca Airport.
+There are plenty more domestic flight destinations available at this airport compared to Ithaca Airport.
 >
 > `No direct international flights are available.`
 >